-If FHFA is unable to meet the requirements in OMB M-22-18 and/or OMB M-23-16 in a timely manner, FHFA should consider [a] request for an extension or waiver in accordance with OMB M-22-18 and/or OMB M-23-16.
+If FHFA is unable to meet the requirements in Office of Management and Budget (OMB) M-22-18 and/or OMB M-23-16 in a timely manner, FHFA should consider [a] request for an extension or waiver in accordance with OMB M-22-18 and/or OMB M-23-16.
 If FHFA requests a waiver, FHFA should consider documenting a risk-based decision, and document any compensating controls.